hpcaitech/ColossalAI/applications/ColossalEval/README.md

     --inference_save_path "path to save inference results"
 ```

 You should specify the path to config file in `config`.
 You can run the script without specifying `load_dataset` if you already save the converted dataset or otherwise set it to first load the original dataset and save the converted dataset.
 You should specify the path to save inference results in `inference_save_path`.
-If you want to use tensor parallel inference, specify the tensor parallel size in `--tp_size` and the process will automatically calculate  data parallel size.
+If you want to use tensor parallel inference, specify the tensor parallel size in `--tp_size` and the process will automatically calculate data parallel size (currently not support for `vLLMModel`).

 ### Evaluation